 FORCED Home Schooling: Short Cuts to Better Results

 I spent about 15 years of my life home schooling three children, about 12 or so of those years being forced to home school against my wishes.
-So, I completely understand the position so many of you are in now being forced or feeling forced to home school.
+So, I completely understand the position so many of you are in now being forced or feeling forced to home school during the coronavirus.
 My three children are all in college now with two of the three in the honors programs at their respective universities and the third one having had very close to a perfect score on the SAT without any major studying or preparation.
 While I was home schooling against my will I did the best job I could because my children deserved that much.
 Clearly, I didn’t do too badly.

 My degree was in marketing so I did not have an education background.
 I learned the hard way what worked and how to do things.
 Today I want to offer you some short cuts for better results.
 By the way, the easy way for one parent to force another parent to home school their children is to refuse to sign the matriculation paperwork to register a child into the school district.
 Most states require both parents’ signatures to register a child into a school district unless there is a protection from abuse order or a custody agreement allowing one parent that authority.
 So that is a little-known fact that is true in New York State and Pennsylvania or at least the 2 districts I was in at the time.

 Let me address your emotional state right up front.
 You might be a little upset to very upset, worried, panicked, anxious, depressed, angry and so much more.
 The more you can deal with your emotions the better you will be able to deal with home schooling – an added burden for you or very likely so.
 I have put up several blog posts on how to deal with your emotions.
-So, if you go through the last 4 posts you should find ample support.
+So, if you go through my previous 4 posts you should find ample support.
 The reason that I mention this is because your children are most likely going through some emotional struggles right now too.
 Now is the time to train yourself on how to manage, process and deal with your emotions because then you can role model that for your child or children.
 The other reason I mention this is because high stress impacts a child’s ability to learn.
 So there is an extremely high amount of value for YOU to learn to deal with, process and be able to “Flip the Switch” on your emotions so you can help your children learn that too.

 Before I get into the short cuts it is worth mentioning that there are different ways of learning – something that I was late to the party on.
 If you look online you will find that some educational sites say that there are 4 ways of learning while others say that there are 7 or more ways of learning.
 What is important here is that some children learn better in one format and the more you can gear your educational efforts in the format that your child learns best in – the better results you will get.